alexle/alexle.github.com/posts/move-to-github.markdown

 Why I Moved My Blog To Github Pages
 02-29-2012

 In an earlier [post][1], I expressed my desire to write more.
 While Blogger was a good platform to start on, it wasn't conducive to my work flow nor management of the site.
 I spent more time manipulating html tags and tinkering with the css/design of the page than producing content.
-Thus, I researched alternatives and settled on using [Chisel][4], a static site generator.
+Thus, I researched alternatives and settled on using [Chisel][4], a static site generator that is only **104 lines** of python.

 [Static site generators][3] are programs that generates **static** HTML files which can be served through any web server.
 They use template languages that separate the layout of the website from the content and styles.
 As an added bonus, SSG's follow rule #29 of The Pragmatic Programmer, "Write code that writes code", which is just plain cool.